 Division for Income and social welfare statistics

-National level, counties, municipalities and urban districts in the four largest cities.
+National level, counties, municipalities, urban districts in the four largest cities and statistical tracts.

 Annually.
 The statistics are released in the last quarter in the year after the statistical year.

-Income data is used in Eurostat's structural indicators on low income and income distribution.
-Micro data for selected years is also included in the database Luxembourg Income Study (LIS).
-Income data is also included in the Nordic publication "Social security in the Nordic countries" by the Nordic social committee, and in OECDs Income Distribution Database.
+Income data is used in Eurostat's structural indicators on low income and income distribution (EU SILC).
+Micro data for selected years is also included in the databases Luxembourg Income Study (LIS) and Luxembourg Wealth Study (LWS).
+Income data is also included in OECD's Income Distribution Database.

 The purpose of the statistics is to quantify the economic resources the households have available for saving and consumption.
 This is a basis for information about essential sides of the state and development of living conditions and welfare in the society, such as: